CraigIDent/SpliSER/README.md

 There is an additonal, optional,  *preCombineIntron* command which may save time, especially for big genomes/BAMs.
 There is also a second version of *combine* called *combineShallow* with an IO workaround for experiments with many samples.

+**Some tips to get started:**

+* If you have stranded data, use the --isStranded flag consistently for all of your commands. the default --strandedType "rf" means that that read strands are the opposite of the gene they map to.

+* Always check your outputs for a few sites against the BAM file itself (using an alignment viewer like IGV) to see if the SpliSER output makes sense.
+Count how many uses of a splice site you see: does it match the alpha counts that SpliSER gave?
+How many reads map directly across the splice site without a gap, does it match the beta1 counts?

+You can catch a lot of issues with strandedness and annotation this way.

 ## process

 The *process* command generates a file containing the SSE values (an associated information) of each splice site observed in an RNA-seq alignment.
 You will need to run this command once on each individual sample; it will then produce a .SpliSER.bed file which can be taken as input for the *combine* command.